Ozone Alert! Program

 Monitoring Station | Current 1-hr Reading | High 1-hr Reading | Current 8-hr Average | High 8-hr Average |

-Today's high 8-hour average is .035 at the North Monitor.
+Today's high 8-hour average is .037 at the West Monitor.

 Have we exceeded the 8-hour standard today?
 NO